Skip to main content

 Configuration

-• <vm_root>/config/targets.yaml
+• <vm_root>/config/targets.yml

 • <vm_root>/config/targets/outputs.yml

-• <vm_root>/config/target/outputs/sentinel.yaml
+• <vm_root>/config/target/outputs/sentinel.yml

 Director searches recursively through the directory to spot these files.
 Choose the organization that best fits your needs.